-The Capital Markets team at PNC provides an analysis of the trends, news, and activity that took place in the market in Q2 2025 and looks ahead to what may be on the horizon.
+The Capital Markets team at PNC provides an analysis of the trends, news, and activity that took place in the market toward the end of 2025 and looks ahead to what may be on the horizon.

 Foreign Exchange[*]